y-neck/opus/README.md

 - [ ] There are currently no options for the user to edit sections, tasks and documents
 - [ ] If the owner of a project deletes the project, the project members also no longer have access to it
 - [ ] It is currently not possible to remove members from the project

-## Contribution

-You are welcome to contribute to this project.
-Please clone the repository and submit your changes as pull requests.
-If you have any problems or questions, please open an issue.
-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

 ## Learnings